 A completed application must include:

-An essay or statement of nominee’s achievements from nominator not to exceed 750 words.
+An essay or statement of nominee’s achievements from nominator.

 Incomplete packets or packets received after the deadline will be disqualified from consideration.